-Resins shipped in bulk containers must comply with the ALARA Criteria.
-This is due to the required resin blending process that necessitates worker proximity to the waste.
-Resins shipped in disposal containers such as drums, boxes, liners, etc. may be acceptable at the BWF for grouting if the container is compliant with the ALARA Criteria for non-bulk packages.
+Unless approved in writing by EnergySolutions, resins must be shipped in disposal containers such as drums, boxes, liners, etc. to the BWF for grouting if the container is compliant with the ALARA Criteria.
 Resins shipped to the BWF must be shipped under a Waste Profile specific for resins unless specifically approved in writing by EnergySolutions.
 Resins with dose rates that exceed these limits must be disposed at the CWF.